SobyDamn/SearchAlgorithmPlayground/README.md

 Double click on any element makes it go in modify mode which allows the element to be deleted or edited.

-To delete an edge double click on it and then press _DELTE_
+To delete an edge double click on it and then press _DELETE_

 ![EdgeDelete](/static/edge_delete.gif)